hashicorp/field-workshops-terraform/docs/azure/terraform/slides-tf.md

 ]

 ---
-name: Chapter-6
+name: Chapter-4
-class: center,middle
+class: title
-.section[
-Chapter 6
+# Chapter 4
-Manage and Change Infrastructure State
-]
+## Terraform State

 ---
 name: terraform-state
+class: compact
 Terraform State
 -------------------------
 Terraform is a _stateful_ application.
 This means that it keeps track of everything you build inside of a **state file**.
 You may have noticed the terraform.tfstate and terraform.tfstate.backup files that appeared inside your working directory.